-When your solar panels aren’t producing enough electricity, as at night, on cloudy days, or when the power is off, you may utilize the energy you’ve saved to run your home.
+When your solar panels need to produce more electricity at night, on cloudy days, or when the power is off, you may utilize the energy you’ve saved to run your home.

-If you don’t have solar power battery storage, you’re not only wasting the energy your solar panels produce but also giving it away to the rest of the grid.
+If you don’t have solar power battery storage, you’re wasting the energy your solar panels produce and giving it away to the rest of the grid.

 The Science of Solar Batteries

-The most often used solar batteries right now are lithium-ion batteries.
-The technique is identical to that used in batteries for cellphones and other electronic devices.
+The most often used solar batteries are lithium-ion batteries.
+The technique is identical to that used in batteries for cell phones and other electronic devices.